rbisdorff/Digraph3/docSphinx/tutorial.rst

 -------------------
 We need to rank without ties a set *X* of items (usually decision alternatives) that are evaluated on multiple incommensurable performance criteria; yet, for which we may know their pairwise valued outranking situation characteristics, i.e. r(*x* S *y*) for all *x*, *y* in *X* (see [BIS-2013]_).

 Unfortunately, the Condorcet digraph, associated with such a given outranking digraph, presents only exceptionally a linear ordering.
 Usually, pairwise majority comparisons do not render even a complete or, at least, a transitive partial outranking relation.
+There may even frequently appear cyclic outranking situations (see the tutorial on :ref:`LinearVoting-tutorial-label`)

 Let us consider a didactic outranking digraph generated from a random Cost-Benefit performance tableau concerning 9 decision alternatives evaluated on 13 performance criteria.